 Supporting Economic Transformation is a four year ODI programme supported by the UK Department for International Development and the Australian Department for Foreign Affairs and Trade.

-The programme will look at promoting economic transformation in developing countries and aims to provide practical policy support to country governments and their partners.
+The programme looks at promoting economic transformation in developing countries and aims to provide practical policy support to country governments and their partners.

 SET’s three core areas of work are: